‘Leaning Tower of Dallas’ endures blows from wrecking ball

 The remainder of the building proved resilient Monday, and some onlookers were nonplussed by the ball that began swinging around 9 a.m.

-“They’re taking the wrecking ball and hitting the side of it over and over again, and it’s still just ineffective,” said Shawn Graybill, a 24-year-old who lives nearby and came out in his pajamas to watch the demolition.
+“They’re taking the wrecking ball and hitting the side of it over and over again, and it’s still just ineffective,” Shawn Graybill, a 24-year-old who lives nearby and came out in his pajamas to watch the demolition, said Monday morning.
 “It’s not knocking the tower down.”

 Lloyd Nabors, whose company is handling the demolition, previously said the tower was leaning in the direction it was intended to fall, and there aren’t any safety concerns.
 The building is being demolished to make way for a $2.5 billion mixed-use project

-The demolition had been set to end by noon, but the the core of the tower, including the elevator shafts, was still standing around 3 p.m.
+A Friday statement from De La Vega Development suggested the demolition would be done by noon.
+But the the core of the tower, including the elevator shafts, was still standing in the late afternoon Monday, and a spokeswoman said the process is expected to take up to four days.

+The wrecking crew is using a 5,600-pound ball and following “standard procedure” in starting at the top of the structure and working down, said Missy Wyszynski.

-And as the effort to topple the structure stretched into the afternoon, people began to take another genre of photo — pretending to push the tower over rather than prop it up.
+And as the effort to topple the structure stretched into thelate afternoon, people began to take another genre of photo — pretending to push the tower over rather than prop it up.